Parallel Inexact Levenberg-Marquardt Method for Nearly-Separable Nonlinear Least Squares: Implementation and Numerical Results

 Each node then sends the local vector to the server, which defines and shares the aggregated vector, and a new inner iteration begins.
 All the linear systems are solved with PyPardiso \cite{pypardiso}.\\

 For all the communication phases we considered three approaches.
-The one mentioned above where the server broadcasts the aggregated quantities to all the nodes, the case where it send to each node only the blocks that are necessary to them to perform their local computations, and the case where we define communicator between the workers, in such a way that node $i$ can share relevant quantities directly to the nodes in $\calN_i$.
+The one mentioned above where the server broadcasts the aggregated quantities to all the nodes, the case where it sends to each node only the blocks that are necessary to them to perform their local computations, and the case where we define communicator between the workers, in such a way that node $i$ can share relevant quantities directly to the nodes in $\calN_i$.
 While in the second option the amount of exchanged data is smaller, we observed that the broadcasting approach results in practice in a significantly shorter communication time.
 Overall, the performance of the node-to-node approach was very similar to that of broadcasting and therefore we chose to continue with the broadcasting strategy, which is simpler from the point of view of the implementation.

-We consider a network adjustment problem with $n=10^6$ and $m = 2.5\times10^6$ generated as described above, and we solve the problem for different values of the parameter $K$.
-The initial guess is defined as the coordinate observations available in the problem description while the execution is terminated when at least $68\%, 95\%$ and $99.5\% $ of the residuals is smaller than 1, 2 and 3 times the standard deviation respectively.
-To understand the behavior of the method, in Figure \ref{fig:PILM_perc} we plot the values of the three percentages above at each iteration, for K=60.
+We consider a network adjustment problem with $n=10^6$ and $m = 2.5\times10^6$ generated as described above, and we solve the problem for different values of the parameter $K$. { The initial guess is defined as the coordinate observations available in the problem description.
+The stopping criterion is as follows.
+For every $j=1,\dots,m$ we compare the $j$-th residual $r_j(\xbf^k)$ with the standard deviation $w_j$ associated with the $j$-th observation.
+The execution of the algorithm is then terminated when at least $68,\ 95\%$ and $99.5\% $ of the residuals is smaller than $w_j,\ 2w_j$ and $3w_j$, respectively. } To understand the behavior of the method, in Figure \ref{fig:PILM_perc} we plot the values of the three percentages above at each iteration, for K=60.
 In Figure \ref{fig:PILM1} we plot the execution time to arrive a termination for $K\in[35,85].$ The damping parameter $\mu_k$ is initialized as $10^5,$ which is the same order of magnitude as $\|\Rbf\|$.
 At each iteration we take $\mu_{k+1} = \mu_k/2$ if the accepted step size is larger than 0.5 and $\mu_{k+1} = 2\mu_k$ otherwise, with safeguards $\mu_{\min} = 10^{-10}$ and $\mu_{\max} = 10^{10}$.
 The number of inner iteration is fixed to $\ell_k = 5$ for every $k$.